robertjlee96/HiggsDNA/docs/source/index.rst

 ..
-ECAL automation control documentation master file, created by sphinx-quickstart on Fri Mar 12 10:19:56 2021.
+HiggsDNA automation control documentation master file, created by sphinx-quickstart on Fri Mar 12 10:19:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HiggsDNA documentation!
+HiggsDNA - Higgs to Diphoton NanoAOD Framework
 ===================================================

+HiggsDNA (Higgs to Diphoton NanoAOD Framework) is the tool used for Higgs to diphoton related analyses in Run3, based on nanoAOD and columnar packages like `awkward-array <https://github.com/scikit-hep/awkward-array>`_ and `coffea <https://github.com/CoffeaTeam/coffea>`_.

 .. toctree::
-   :maxdepth: 2
-   :caption: Contents:
+   installation
+   concepts
+   developers
+   examples
+   api

 Indices and tables
 ==================